AABBCCDKG/AABBCCDKG.github.io/_posts/2024-05-01-mlsys-labs-intro.md

 [Jinyang Li: ](https://cims.nyu.edu/people/profiles/LI_Jinyang.html) She is the Ph.D. advisor of [Minjie Wang](https://jermainewang.github.io/)(the author of DGL)

 ## [Shivaram Venkataraman Research Group (University of Wisconsin, Madison)](https://shivaram.org/)
+[Shivaram Venkataraman: ](https://shivaram.org/).
+Prof. Shivaram is the student of Prof. [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
+He understands more about machine learning and less about systems.
+The papers he published is not too many, but the workload is substantial.

 ## [EcoSystem (University of Toronto)](https://www.cs.toronto.edu/ecosystem/)